I have spent much of my life moving between the edges of systems and the institutions that govern them.

 How I Work

-I am direct.
-I write plainly.
-I don't use jargon when a simpler word exists.
-I build things, software, coalitions, essays, arguments, because analysis without action is just observation, and action without analysis is just motion.
+I build things: software, coalitions, essays, games, arguments.
+Analysis without action is just observation, and action without analysis is just motion.

 Current